adamkozuch/jisho-anki/README.md

 ```
 python3 jisho_api.py enter_words
 ```
-Script enters loop where we can add multiple words at once.
-When you finished adding words just type `-exit`
 To configure fovro for pronaunciation please enter api key into config.py
 ```
 FORVO_API_KEY = 'some_api_key'
 ```

-After adding few words just import generated package.
-For now, there is just option to import notes to deck called Japanese_words.
+Script enters loop where we can add multiple words at once.
+When you finished adding words just type `-exit` .
+After that, package that can be imported to Anki will be generated in local directory.